deytola/grocery-app/README.md

-# Grocery App Built with NativeScript and Angular
+# Grocery App Built with NativeScript and Angular for Android and IOS
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

 ## Quick Start